Generalized Feynman-Kac Formula under volatility uncertainty: Feynman-Kac formula in the -setting

-where we used $(\ref{uniformlyElliptic})$ for the first inequality and the fact that $h|_Q$ is bounded away from $0$ for the strict inequality.
+where we used $(\ref{uniformlyElliptic})$ for the first inequality and the fact that $h|_Q$ is bounded away from $0$ for the strict inequality in \eqref{eq:Non-degenerate}.
 Note that in order to ensure non-degeneracy, it would be enough to assume $h(t,x) \neq 0$ for every $(t,x) \in Q$.
-However, we need the restriction $h|_Q$ to be bounded away from zero later on, see \eqref{eq:conditionAGeneral}. \begin{remark} In applications we are especially interested in the case where $\varphi(T,\cdot)=:g(\cdot)$ and $g$ represents a payoff function. \end{remark}
+However, we need the restriction $h|_Q$ to be bounded away from zero later on, see \eqref{eq:conditionAGeneral}.